mullvad/mullvadvpn-app-binaries/README.md

    build.bat <cert_sha1_hash>
    ```

+   `cert_sha1_hash` refers to the SHA1 hash of the signing certificate.
+The certificate should be
+   available in the certificate store, where the hash may be referred to as "thumbprint".
+It can
+   be viewed by running `certmgr.msc` or `certlm.msc`.

 This produces a signed TAP driver in `.\tap-windows6\dist\amd64`.
 This will work on Windows 8.x.
-A cab file is also created, `.\tap-windows6\disk1\tap-windows6-amd64.cab`, which must be submitted
+A cab file is also created, `.\tap-windows6\dist\tap-windows6-amd64.cab`, which must be submitted
 to the [Windows Hardware Dev Center](https://developer.microsoft.com/en-us/windows/hardware) for
 attestation signing.
 The attestation-signed driver package must be used for Windows 10 but will
 not work for Windows 8.1 or earlier.